-Effective for the first quarter of fiscal 2024, a cash incentive bonus is payable at the end of the fiscal 2024-2027 employment term of our chief executive officer ("CEO") (subject to acceleration in the event of certain terminations of employment or a change in control) equal to two percent of the total stockholder return on the outstanding shares at June 30, 2023, including dividends paid during the employment term, minus the total salary and annual cash bonuses that were paid to our CEO for services during the employment term.
+Effective in the first quarter of fiscal 2024, a cash incentive bonus is payable at the end of the fiscal 2024-2027 employment term of our chief executive officer ("CEO") (subject to acceleration in the event of certain terminations of employment or a change in control) equal to two percent of the total stockholder return on the outstanding shares at June 30, 2023, including dividends paid during the employment term, minus the total salary and annual cash bonuses that were paid to our CEO for services during the employment term.
 This award is analogous to a cash-settled stock appreciation right with a base price that is at a premium over the market price of our shares at the grant date, such premium being measured by the direct cash compensation paid to the CEO during the four-year term.
 The award is generally equivalent to stock appreciation rights on 466,728 shares with a base price of \$36.32, including dividend equivalents but subject to adjustment for the specified compensation offsets.

-The fair value of this liability award is estimated with a valuation model that uses certain assumptions, such as expected volatility, risk-free interest rate, life of the award, and strike price.
-The Company also estimates the most probable aggregate total of the performance bonus to be paid over the performance period, including the aggregate dividends paid during the measurement period in determining the strike price of the award.
+The fair value of this liability award is estimated with a Black-Scholes valuation model that uses certain assumptions, such as expected volatility, risk-free interest rate, life of the award, dividend rate and strike price.
+The Company also estimates the most probable aggregate total of the performance bonus to be paid over the performance period in determining the strike price of the award.
 The grant date fair value of this liability award was \$5.7 million.
-The fair value of this liability award was \$3.3 million as of September 30, 2023.
+The fair value of this liability award was \$6.2 million as of September 30, 2024 resulting from the following assumptions: a performance bonus estimate of \$3.3 million to be paid over the four-year term, a risk-free rate of 3.6%, and an equity volatility of 50.0%.

-Compensation expense is recognized on a straight-line basis over the performance period, with the amount recognized fluctuating due to remeasurement of fair value at the end of each reporting period because the award is classified as a liability-award.
-During the three months ended September 30, 2023, the Company recognized \$0.2 million of compensation expense related to this cash incentive bonus award.
+Compensation expense is recognized on a straight-line basis over the performance period, with the amount recognized fluctuating due to remeasurement of fair value at the end of each reporting period because the award is classified as a liability.
+During the three months ended September 30, 2024 and 2023, the Company recognized \$1.1 million and \$0.2 million, respectively, of compensation expense related to this cash incentive bonus award.